mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 Of course, when it comes to setting up web applications like MediaGoblin, there's an almost infinite way to deploy things, so for now, we'll keep it simple with some assumptions.
-We recommend a setup that combines MediaGoblin + virtualenv + Nginx on a .deb- or .rpm-based GNU/Linux distro.
+We recommend a setup that combines MediaGoblin + virtualenv + Waitress + Nginx on a .deb- or .rpm-based GNU/Linux distro.

 Other deployment options (e.g., deploying on FreeBSD, Arch Linux, using Apache, etc.) are possible, though!
 If you'd prefer a different deployment